OSU-CS/automod/README.md

 1. Fill out the information requested in the template
 1. Press submit, tag with any relevant labels, and ensure all tests pass before requesting a review
 1. Once your PR passes reviews, hit the "Squash and merge" button

+### 3. Reviewing a Pull Request

+1. Checkout the branch you will be reviewing
+1. Run the app locally and test changes in the [integration testing workspace](https://app.slack.com/client/TP02CBTQV/CP02CC0SZ)
+    ```bash
+    SLACK_BOT_TOKEN=<integration_testing_api_key>
+    export SLACK_BOT_TOKEN
+    python app.py
+    ```
+1. Add comments or suggestions
+1. Ensure all of the acceptance criteria are hit, manual testing succeeds, and all linting and tests pass before approving